POLITSOLID – The Ties that Bind: Experimental Analyses of Political Solidarities in Modern European Democracies

 Online Working Papers

-Goerres, Achim and Tepe, Markus S. and Kemper, Jakob, Costly Solidarity Behavior and the Identity of Others: The Novel Identity-Solidarity Game in a Large Panel Survey of the German Resident population (February 6, 2024), Soc.
+• Goerres, Achim, Tepe, Markus S. and Eicheler, Jakob (2024), Costly Solidarity Behavior and the Identity of Others: The Novel Identity-Solidarity Game in a Large Panel Survey of the German Resident population (February 6, 2024), Soc.
 Sci.
 Res.
 Netw.
 (2024).
 LINK

 Data

 This page contains material that is still work-in-progress or in the peer-review process of social science journals.
-You can access most of my papers in full-text via the Social Science Research Network and/or the Open Science Framework SocArXive Working Papers
+You can access most of our papers in full-text via the Social Science Research Network (SSRN), the Open Science Framework (OSF), or SocArXiv.

+• Goerres, Achim and Vüllers, Johannes.
 Do Natural Disasters Produce Positive Solidarity Outcomes?
-A Natural-Experimental Analysis of 38 African Countries (with Johannes Vüllers)
+A Natural-Experimental Analysis of 38 African Countries.

 Upcoming Presentations